 Real wealth takes time to create.
 Do you know how much you will likely need to retire comfortably?
 Have you been making investments in long term instruments like equity?
 If you have, then how much do you have saved up in high return instruments such as equity mutual funds or direct equity?

 If you like other instruments how much have you saved in Bank FDs, or debt funds?

-Why you should do this check?
+Why should you do this check?
 Wealth creation is a time taking process and the earlier you start the bigger your prospective corpus, thanks to compounding.
-Regularly saving and channelling them into the right instruments makes sure that you will have a comfortable retirement.
+Regularly saving and channeling them into the right instruments makes sure that you will have a comfortable retirement.